LibreHealthIO/community-governance/GOVERNANCE.md

 Younger projects may have a need for a mentor to help ensure that the project will be successful.
 Mentors can be maintainers, project leads, Steering Committee members or other distinguished community members.
+Mentors are expected to have a monthly review and report back to the community about movement from incubation to maturity.

 ### Sponsor